 Ambulance/fire/police – 911

 When traveling abroad I always book travel insurance to make sure that I’m covered in case of emergency.
 This puts me at ease and allows me to thoroughly enjoy my trip.
-I use WorldNomads and have always liked them and highly recommend them.

 To enter Banff National Park you must purchase a park pass – found here